Congo national football team: History

 On 11 January 1967 the Congo played their first non-African opposition, defeating Romania 1–0 in a home friendly.
 On 19 February 1967 the Congo travelled to Tunisia for their first ever African Cup of Nations qualifier, drawing 1–1.
 On 2 August 1967 they hosted a qualifier against Cameroon, and defeated them 2–1 to top their qualifying group and advance to their first finals.

 The finals were held in Ethiopia in January 1968 and the Congo were drawn in a group with their neighbour Zaire, Senegal and Ghana.
 They lost the opener to Zaire 3–0 on 12 January and two days later lost 2–1 to Senegal.
 On 16 January the Congo were defeated 3–1 by Ghana and were knocked out.

 The Congo hosted a friendly against Romania for the second successive year on 16 June 1968 and won 4–2.
 On 30 July 1968 they played their first ever South American opposition, losing a home friendly 2–0 to Brazil.

 In 1972, the Congo won their only African Cup of Nations title.
 Congo defeated host Cameroon in the semi-final 1–0 before beating Mali 3–2 to claim the championship.
 On that squad was arguably Congo's most famous player, François M'Pelé, who starred for PSG in the 1970s.

 In qualification for the 1998 World Cup, the Congo came within a win of qualifying for the final tournament.
 However, after home wins over Zambia, DR Congo and South Africa, Congo lost their final match 1–0 away to South Africa and was eliminated.

+In February 2025 Congo was suspended from international competitions by FIFA due to "third-party interference" in FECOFOOT - Congolese football's governing body.